semuconsulting/SEMU_SSD1331/README.md

 It inherits the Adafruit_SPITFT class and is intended to represent a more fully-featured replacement for the Adafruit_SSD1331_OLED library.

 Originally motivated by a desire to:
-1. Implement the full range of SSD1331 hardware configuration and graphics commands
+1. Implement the full range of SSD1331 hardware configuration and graphics commands.
-2. Add a flexible, hardware-optimised drawImage function from flash memory maps.
+2. Add a flexible, hardware-optimised drawImage function for bitmaps and masks.
-3. Add functions to facilitate multi-screen animation.
+3. Add functions to facilitate bitmap animation and 'green screen' effects.

 The image header files used in the examples were created using [Vladimir Riuson's excellent lcd-image-convertor utility](https://github.com/riuson/lcd-image-converter).
 The tImage (16-bit RGB color) and bwImage (8-bit monochrome) templates in the lcd-image-convert folder can be used to create the appropriate PROGMEM structures from bitmaps.